Special Programs and Resources

 Veterans Services

-The SJU Office of Veterans Services is dedicated to serving the unique needs of our veterans, spouses and dependents.
+The SJU Office of Veterans Services is dedicated to serving the unique needs of our veterans, spouses and family members.
 We are a nationally recognized “veteran friendly” university, as well as a full participant in the Post-9/11 GI Bill® and Yellow Ribbon programs.
 Our mission is to create a welcoming environment for veterans and their families, and to ensure veterans gain access to all eligible federal, state and local programs and services.
-We are located in Mandeville Hall, Suite 206.
+We are located in Mandeville Hall, Suite 394.
 Additional information is available on our website at www.sju.edu/veterans.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill.